Morph1c/Numerical-Codes/README.md

 # NUMERICAL CODES
-some codes developed for the exam fo numerical analysis and others various codes written in the scientific computing field
+some codes developed for the exam of numerical analysis and others various codes written in the scientific computing field